brhoades/selenium_wrapper/doc/source/sw.rst

 parsed by the converter into wrapper functions.
 Variables can be used in their arguments as the converter turns the directives into functions after conversion.

+Available Directives:
   - ``#log message``

     - This will write to our child's log "message".
 Directly calls :py:func:`sw.child.logMsg`
   - ``#msg message``

     - Writes "Child #: message" to the console.
 Calls :py:func:`sw.child.msg`
   - ``#wait element kwargs``

     - This calls :py:func:`sw.utils.waitToDisappear` and takes any of the kwargs as the second argument.
       Please reference that function for further details about its arguments and other options.
     - ``#wait overlay type=id``

       - Waits for the element with id=overlay to disappear
     - ``#wait overlay type=name, stayGone=3``

       - Waits for the element with name=overlay to disappear and waits an additional 3 seconds for it to not come back.
     - ``#wait blurydiv timeout=5``

       - Waits for id=blurydiv to disappear.
 If it doesn't after 5 seconds, returns.
     - ``#wait blurydiv waitTimeout=5``

       - Waits for id=blurydiv to disappear.
 Gives the element 5 seconds to appear first before waiting for it to disappear.
 Default time to appear is 1 second.
   - ``#error message``

     - Throws an error, which takes a screenshot, logs the screenshot name, and logs "message" to the log.
 Calls :py:func:`sw.child.logMsg` with level=CRITICAL level.
   - ``#screenshot``

     - Takes a screenshot which appears as error_#.png within the child's log directory.
 The log references the file name when this is called.
 Calls :py:func:`sw.child.screenshot`

 ******************
 Options Directives